 In addition, giving your cat love and attention will teach the Husky that the cat is part of their pack.
 Therefore, they won’t treat the cat as prey, but more like family.

 Like other dogs, huskies are very used to the pack mentality.
 Using this as a training mechanism is a great way to combat their instinctual behavior.
 Feed the cat first when your cat and dog are eating on separate sides of a baby gate.
-In the Husky’s mind, this behavior establishes dominance.
+In the husky’s mind, this behavior establishes dominance.

 Given some rescue dogs’ previous environments, some develop possession and aggression towards food.
-If your Husky exhibits this behavior, skip this step entirely as it may be dangerous for the cat.
+If your husky exhibits this behavior, skip this step entirely as it may be dangerous for the cat.

-With or without a crazy Husky in the house, cats like high places.
-Like Huskies’ prey-drive behavior, cats instinctively like to be in high areas.
+With or without a crazy husky in the house, cats like high places.
+Like huskies’ prey-drive behavior, cats instinctively like to be in high areas.
 Being above the rest of the room gives the cat a vantage point over its surroundings and allows it to protect itself better.

-Giving your cats tall places around the house allows them to escape from the Husky in the instance that they feel threatened.
-If your Husky isn’t trained correctly, this may save the cat’s life.
+Giving your cats tall places around the house allows them to escape from the husky when they feel threatened.
+If your husky isn’t trained correctly, this may save the cat’s life.

 If they can learn your dog’s behavior, they will feel more confident and relaxed around the dog.
-In turn, the prey drive in a Husky will turn way down – as it won’t have something running away from it.
+The prey drive in a husky will turn way down – as it won’t have something running away from it.

-While you may be a great dog owner, understanding animals’ psychology takes much deeper practice and study.
-A dog trainer will isolate specific behaviors in your Husky that mirror prey-drive.
+A dog behaviorist will isolate specific behaviors in your husky that mirror prey drive.
 From there, they can disrupt those behaviors through positive reinforcement training.